setms/book/docs/examples/GDPR.md

 **Q**: What happens when the user's request is invalid?
 For instance, when I use the form to request deletion of your data?

-**A**: Customer support reject the request.
+**A**: Customer support contacts the user via email.
-They don't notify the requester, or else they'd just try some other way.
+If that user doesn't respond, we cancel the request, and there's nothing else to do.
+If the user responds they didn't send the request, we also cancel the request.
+If the user doesn't have an account with any of our apps, same thing.

 ![CS validates identity](req-03.png)